-Country and regional strategies
+Country and Regional Strategies

-Under the Busan Partnership for Effective Development Cooperation of 2011, developing countries and donors have pledged to promote the ownership of partner countries in development and reform processes: More than before, the countries of the South and East are to plan their development path themselves.
+Under the Busan Partnership for Effective Development Cooperation of 2011, developing countries and donors have pledged to promote the ownership of partner countries in development and reform processes: More than before, the countries of the South and East are to plan their development paths themselves.
 They must play a clear leadership role and bear responsibility for drafting their development plans.
 At the same time, they are postulated to continue to meet the commitments made and to set up and further develop their national capacities.

 Projects can also be implemented by national institutions or administrative divisions of the partner governments themselves.
 These national execution arrangements make use of the institutions and procedures in partner countries.

 The field offices of the Austrian Development Agency (ADA) give professional cooperative support to partners in implementing country strategies.
 Besides cooperation with governments and other donors, ADA also supports development organisations (NGOs, cooperatives and umbrella organisations, etc) in executing selected programmes and projects as part of country and regional strategies.

 When proposing a project/programme as part of the country and regional strategies, account must be taken of the following: